norlab-ulaval/libpointmatcher/doc/Compilation.md

 ## Foreword
 *The following instructions are aimed at users of Ubuntu Linux.
 The steps from this tutorial were performed on __Ubuntu 13.10__ (Saucy Salamander).
 These instructions should be identical previous versions of Ubuntu.
 Other Linux variants should follow a very similar process as with Mac OSX and other \*nix operating systems.*

+Note: we only support 64-bit systems because of some issues with Eigen.

 ## Option 1: Installing libpointmatcher from Pre-built Binaries (Ubuntu)
 A pre-built version of the library is available on the [following](https://launchpad.net/~stephane.magnenat) Personal Package Archive (PPA).
 Instructions on how to add a PPA to Ubuntu can be found [here](https://launchpad.net/+help-soyuz/ppa-sources-list.html).
 Once the PPA has been added to your system, simply run: